FansDB/docs/docs/networks.md

 #### [SuicideGirls](https://www.suicidegirls.com/){target=_blank}

-SuicideGirls is a membership based site.
+SuicideGirls is a membership-based site.

 - Only SuicideGirls or SuicideGirls Hopefuls are allowed.
 - Members content/links are not allowed!